ImNotDarren/ScientificPaperClustering/README.md

 There are a lot of scientific papers online with different topics.
-Clustering papers that shares similar topics can provide researchers paper recommendations to help them find papers that they would be interested in and also to group the papers into categories so they can be looked up more easily.
+Clustering papers that shares similar topics can provide researchers paper recommendations to help them recommend papers that they would be interested in and also to group the papers into categories so they can be looked up more easily.